spiral-software/fftx/examples/mddft/README.md

 If it is available it will be pulled from either the fixed sized library src/library or $FFTX_HOME/cache_jit_files

 For the CPU build some machines could have timing issues (times vary significantly).
-Please ping the developers with machine information if you see timing issues.
+Please raise an issue with machine information if you see timing issues.